-14.2.5.3 Policy - Quality large scale developments
+14A.2.5.3 Policy - Quality large scale developments

 - a.
-Residential developments of four or more residential units contribute to a high quality residential environment through site layout, building and landscape design to achieve: - i. engagement with the street and other spaces; - ii. minimisation of the visual bulk of buildings and provision of visual interest; - iii. a high level of internal and external residential amenity; - iv. high quality shared spaces, including communal living spaces and accessways that provide safe, direct access for pedestrians; - v. a safe and secure environment; and - vi. public through connections for large sites with multiple public frontages.
+Residential developments of four or more residential units contribute to a high quality residential environment through site layout, building and landscape design to achieve: - i. engagement with the street and other spaces; - ii. minimisation of the visual bulk of buildings and provision of visual interest; - iii. a high level of internal and external residential amenity; - iv. high quality shared spaces, including communal living spaces and accessways that provide safe, direct access for pedestrians; - v. a safe and secure environment; - vi. public through connections for large sites with multiple public frontage; and - vii. minimisation of reverse sensitivity effect on existing lawfully established non-residential activities.

-14.2.5.4 Policy - On-site waste and recycling storage
+14A.2.5.4 Policy - On-site waste and recycling storage